Buy our best-selling ebook: “The Ultimate How To Guide on Surviving Long Distance Love“. $14.99 for a limited time!

 If I had a dollar for every time someone told me my relationship was doomed I would be set for life.
 Listen to what your friends and family have to say, sure, but thank them for their opinion and continue living your life.

-Family rumors circulated amongst the extended family that I was heading off for Christmas in Scotland with someone I had met on the internet (although let’s be honest I’ve met worse guys “conventionally” in bars and nightclubs than I have online); that Mike was actually 60; and I had friends who went as far to enlighten me in detail as to how I was going to end up raped and murdered, chopped up into little pieces in a garbage disposal in some dark alley somewhere in the world.
-(You know who you are!)
+Family rumors circulated amongst the extended family that I was heading off for Christmas in Scotland with someone I had met on the internet (although let’s be honest I’ve met worse guys “conventionally” in bars and nightclubs than I have online); that Mike was actually 60; and I had friends who went as far to enlighten me in detail as to how I was going to end up raped and murdered, chopped up into little pieces in a garbage disposal in some dark alley.

 I was continually told that there was no way he was being faithful to me 15,000 kilometers away, and that I was wasting my time and being ridiculous.
 According to my friends Mike was creepy because of the roses and pizza and mixed CD’s he would send.